mmke01404-collab/Primary/README.md

 ### Open to discussion

 This is an early public draft of the idea.
-I’m genuinely curious what it stirs up for you.
+I’m genuinely curious what people think.

 - Have you run into the Humming Box Problem in your own archives, codebases, or research data?
 - Where do you see meaning drifting even when the bits stay perfect?